spren9er/s9splashgen/README.md

 ## Rubymotion

-In order to use the splash screens with Rubymotion you have to edit your rakefile, i.e. for a universal app
+In order to use the splash screens with Rubymotion you have to edit your rakefile, i.e. for a universal app you add the following

 ```ruby
 app.info_plist['UILaunchImages'] = [